adam-younes/calculator/README.md

 ### This application is an ASCII graphing calculator written from scratch.

-To run the application through the terminal (preferred), use the "calculator" command in the source directory.
+To run the application through the terminal (preferred), compile the program using a C compiler of your choice and use the "calculator" command in the source directory.
 If you're using VSCode to run the program, open the source directory and use "./calculator".

 ### IMPORTANT
 Make sure that the font size in the terminal is set to the smallest possible size